john-primeaux/john-primeaux/README.md

 - 👋 Hi, I’m @john-primeaux
 - 👀 I'm a certified professional data scientist
-- 🌱 I'm currently seeking a position as an analyst
+- 🌱 I'm currently seeking a position as a data scientist or data analyst
 - 💞️ I’m looking to collaborate on projects.
 - 📫 How to reach me email - jeprimeaux@gmail.com